Neurogrid Circuit Board 9,000 Times Faster

-The National Institutes of Health funded development of this million-neuron prototype with a five-year Pioneer Award.
+The National Institutes of Health-funded the development of this million-neuron prototype with a five-year Pioneer Award.
 Now Boahen stands ready for the next steps - lowering costs and creating compiler software that would enable engineers and computer scientists with no knowledge of neuroscience to solve problems - such as controlling a humanoid robot - using Neurogrid.

 Its speed and low power characteristics make Neurogrid ideal for more than just modeling the human brain.
-Boahen is working with other Stanford scientists to develop prosthetic limbs for paralyzed people that would be controlled by a Neurocore-like chip.
+Boahen is working with other Stanford scientists to develop prosthetic limbs for paralyzed people that a Neurocore-like chip would control.

 "Right now, you have to know how the brain works to program one of these," said Boahen, gesturing at the $40,000 prototype board on the desk of his Stanford office.
 "We want to create a neuro-compiler so that you would not need to know anything about synapses and neurons to able to use one of these."

-Zooming from the big picture, Boahen's article focuses on two projects comparable to Neurogrid that attempt to model brain functions in silicon and/or software.
+Zooming from the big picture, Boahen's article focuses on two projects comparable to Neurogrid, attempting to model brain functions in silicon and/or software.

 One of these efforts is IBM's SyNAPSE Project - short for Systems of Neuromorphic Adaptive Plastic Scalable Electronics.
-As the name implies, SyNAPSE involves a bid to redesign chips, code-named Golden Gate, to emulate the ability of neurons to make a great many synaptic connections - a feature that helps the brain solve problems on the fly.
-At present a Golden Gate chip consists of 256 digital neurons each equipped with 1,024 digital synaptic circuits, with IBM on track to greatly increase the numbers of neurons in the system.
+As the name implies, SyNAPSE involves a bid to redesign chips, code-named Golden Gate, to emulate the ability of neurons to make many synaptic connections.
+This feature helps the brain solve problems on the fly.
+At present, a Golden Gate chip consists of 256 digital neurons, each equipped with 1,024 digital synaptic circuits, with IBM on track to greatly increase the numbers of neurons in the system.

 Heidelberg University's BrainScales project has the ambitious goal of developing analog chips to mimic the behaviors of neurons and synapses.
-Their HICANN chip - short for High Input Count Analog Neural Network - would be the core of a system designed to accelerate brain simulations, to enable researchers to model drug interactions that might take months to play out in a compressed time frame.
-At present, the HICANN system can emulate 512 neurons each equipped with 224 synaptic circuits, with a roadmap to greatly expand that hardware base.
+Their HICANN chip - short for High Input Count Analog Neural Network - would be the core of a system designed to accelerate brain simulations to enable researchers to model drug interactions that might take months to play out in a compressed time frame.
+At present, the HICANN system can emulate 512 neurons, each equipped with 224 synaptic circuits, with a roadmap to expand that hardware base greatly.